At home - efficient heating, switch off not stand-by

 Change often starts with conversation.
 The below talking points can help you discuss the changes you can make in your own home with those you live with.
 Once you’ve decided on the new routines and habits you might try, why not tell your friends and colleagues about what you’ve done?
 This can be a good way to start a conversation about climate change, and may inspire your peers to try some of the changes themselves.

 The Scottish Government has set a pathway to zero emissions buildings by 2045.
-This means that by 2030, up to 1 million homes and the equivalent of 50,000 non-domestic properties in Scotland will need to have decarbonised their heating.
+This means that by 2030, over 1 million homes and the equivalent of 50,000 non-domestic properties in Scotland will need to have decarbonised their heating.

 Support for people to go greener at home and reduce their bills is provided by Home Energy Scotland, which is funded by the Scottish Government and administered by the Energy Saving Trust.